furrer-lab/abn/vignettes/paper.md

 Currently, only single-layer clustering is supported (e.g., for `method = "mle"`, this corresponds to a random intercept model).

 With a Bayesian approach (`method = "bayes"`), `abn` utilizes its own implementation of the Laplace approximation as well as the `INLA` package [@inla2013] to fit a single-level hierarchical model for Binomial, Poisson, and Gaussian distributed variables.
-Independent of the type of data, multinomial distributed variables are not yet implemented with `method ="bayes"` (details in the [online manual](https://r-bayesian-networks.org/quick_start_example.html)).

-[//]: # (Line 90 needed?)

-Furthermore, the code base has been enhanced to be more efficient, reliable, and user-friendly through code optimization, regular reviews and continuous integration practices.
+Furthermore, the code base has been enhanced to be more efficient, reliable, and user-friendly through code optimization, regular reviews, and continuous integration practices.
 We have adhered to the latest open-source software standards, including active maintenance of `abn`.
 Future updates to augment its functionality are planned via a flexible roadmap.
 User feedback is valued through open communication channels, which will steer our ongoing developments.